PDansss/MyGame/README.md

 # Tanks Game
+My game was written on C++.
+I also use SDL3, Dear ImGui and OpenGL ES 3.0.
 <h2>Platforms</h2>
 The game is available on three platforms.
-You can just download and play
+You can just download and play.
 <ul>
 <li><a href=https://github.com/PDansss/MyGame/releases/tag/Linux>Linux</a></li>
 <li><a href=https://github.com/PDansss/MyGame/releases/tag/Windows_Build>Windows</a></li>
 <li><a href=https://github.com/PDansss/MyGame/releases/tag/Android_Build>Android</a></li>
 </ul>
 <h2>Build</h2>
-If want to build the project, you have to install SDL3
+If want to build the project, you have to install <a href=https://www.libsdl.org/>SDL3</a>.
 <h3>Linux & Windows</h3>
 <pre>
 git clone https://github.com/PDansss/MyGame.git